Hendrix-CS/csci151/projects/adventure.md

         Available directions:
           north south east west northeast northwest southeast southwest up down in out

+#### 3.6 New YAML world

+Design your own world (by making another `.yml` file) and submit it along with your project.
+These will be collected and published for the whole class (and future classes!) to enjoy.

 ### LEVEL 4: EXPERT

-Most Expert extensions will require you to extend the `.yaml` file format with additional keys or entry types.
+Most Expert extensions will require you to extend the `.yml` file format with additional keys or entry types.
 Fortunately, that is as easy as simply adding them, and then looking for the new key or entry type in your engine.
 For example, suppose you wanted to add a `weight` key to